ralujf/chiryo/README.md

 cd ../server ; npm install ; npm run start
 ```

-Within your MongoDB cluster, ensure that the ADMIN env matches the adminID of the user
+Within your MongoDB cluster, ensure that the ADMIN environment variable and adminID of the admin user match

-Due to the nature of this project and the rapid speed of innovation, the Gemini API may be deprecated
+Due to the nature of this project and the rapid speed of innovation, the Gemini API may be deprecated and therefore the setup will be visible on the documentation